 - Standard rear-wheel drive (RWD) configuration with an available all-wheel drive (AWD) option

-- 0 to 60 sprint in the 4 second range*
+- 0 to 60 sprint in the high 4 seconds, low 5 seconds range

 The Cadillac CT5-V went on sale as a 2020 model in the first quarter of the 2020 calendar year in the US and Canada.
 As GMAuthority was the first to report, the performance-inspired CT5-V model will not be sold in China, but may enter Mexic and Russia in the future, and has since entered the Middle Eastern market.

 See Cadillac CT5 sales numbers for all markets, including the United States, Canada, and South Korea.